-The design shall enable heat removal and pressure reduction in the reactor containment in operational states and accident conditions.
+The design shall enable heat removal and pressure reduction in the reactor containment in operational states, DBAs and DECs.
 Systems designed for this purpose shall be treated as part of the containment system, and are capable of:

 - 1. minimizing the pressure-assisted release of fission products to the environment

 - 2. preserving containment integrity

 - 3. preserving required leak tightness